Can Girls Swim On Their Period?

 • Your teen girl can choose dark blue or dark purple, and enjoy a fun day of swimming with her friends.

-• Your girl should prefer to choose a swimsuit that has a thick bikini lining so that tampon string is not visible to bare eyes.
+• Your girl should preferably choose a swimsuit with built-in absorbent layers to prevent leaks and a thick bikini lining to keep the tampon string not visible to bare eyes.

 7. Protection from cramping and bloating